A Short Introduction to Cosmology and its Current Status: Surveys and observables

 where we have collected the data into a pixel data vector $M = (M_1,\dots, M_N)$.

 Let us go back to the Fourier representation.
 We now have

 Statistical isotropy gives us

 where $C_{\ell}$ is the {\it angular power spectrum}.
 An interesting thing to ask is how well can we measure $C_{\ell}$?
-If you think that you can measure a finite number of modes for each $\ell$ ($2\ell+1$ values of $m$), you can see that the lowest $\ell$ have fewer $m$ modes than the largest $\ell$.
+One can only measure a finite number of modes for each $\ell$ -- $2\ell+1$ values of $m$ --, and therefore the lowest $\ell$ have fewer $m$ modes than the largest $\ell$.

 {A simple ``estimator'' of the angular power spectrum is to consider

 If we have a full sky map, this estimator is unbiased in the sense that